vikeshkumar/deployer/README.txt

 Usage
-deployer:deploy => Fresh deployment of a war file deployer:undeply => Undeploys a already deployed application. deployer:update => Undeploys and Deploys (Re-deployment) of the application.
+deployer:deploy => Fresh deployment of a war file deployer:undeploy => Undeploys a already deployed application. deployer:update => Undeploys and Deploys (Re-deployment) of the application.

 There are sensible defaults.